Scalac blog hero image showing AI agents as a distributed system with connected service nodes.

 Effects: IO as a contract, not a wrapper

-Teams that treat IO and ZIO as advanced features to be added “once the project stabilizes” typically end up rewriting core logic when they need to add retries, timeouts, or parallel calls.
-Effects are easier to add at the start than to retrofit.
+Teams that add IO or ZIO “once the project stabilizes” usually rewrite core logic later.
+Effects are easier to design in from the start than to retrofit.

 def call_llm(prompt: str) -> ChatCompletion: